 I climbed the stand to meet him, the slapping sound of my shoes against the steps hollow to my ears.
 Aidan, apparently having heard me, looked up from his seated position, his honey brown hair tousled in the wind.
 He was leaning his elbows on his legs, and his palms were pressed together like in prayer.
 A glum expression tugged at his handsome face.

 I reached the top row and stood next to Aidan, the hem of my black robe quivering in the breeze.
 He smiled up at me, and it was at that moment when I noticed how tired he looked.

 “Hey.”
 His voice was raw, sad.

 I sat down next to my brother, unsure of how to begin.
-A long moment ensued, where the only thing I could hear was the wind rushing and roaring around me.
-And then, slowly, almost reluctantly, Aidan leant down and gingerly placed his head on my shoulder.
+A long and silent moment stretched between us, in which the only thing I could hear was the wind rushing and roaring around me.
+And then, slowly — almost reluctantly — Aidan leant down and gingerly placed his head on my shoulder.

 “Yup.
 Hot-headed,” I said.
 “That’s me.”

 “Nothing’s wrong.
 Nothing at all.
 Why would you think that?”
-Ah, flat out lying.
-One of Aidan’s specialties, except he was never good at it.
+Ah, flat out lying — one of Aidan’s specialties.
+Too bad he was never good at it.